mibi2007/destroyer/README.md

 These warning come from the various plugins that are used by the template.
 They are not harmful and can be ignored.
 The warnings are meant for the plugin authors, not for you, the game developer.

+Female samurai who can walk, run, jump high, flip and attack using big sword